-The reason why I am being so deliberately careful not to apply the confectioner's touch to this hub is because The United States Postal Service has been laying on globs of sugar to the CCA (City Carrier Assistance) experience in an attempt to keep some of them.
-For this reason I feel it is my duty to counteract the propaganda so these candidates will know what they're really up against.
+WARNING: This article is not sugar-coated!
+The reason why I am being so deliberately careful not to apply the confectioner's touch to this article is that the United States Postal Service has been laying on globs of sugar to the CCA (City Carrier Assistance) experience in an attempt to keep some of them.
+For this reason, I feel it is my duty to counteract the propaganda so these candidates will know what they're really up against.

 So you really want to be a mailman?
-As I made abundantly clear in my opening statement, I am going to give you the reality of what you will be up against in this job, things that the Postal Service will not tell you in training, where they make the day to day drudgery of a City Carrier Assistant seem as glamorous and exciting as the life of a fashion model, minus the self-induced vomiting.
+As I made abundantly clear in my opening statement, I am going to give you the reality of what you will be up against in this job, things that the Postal Service will not tell you in training, in which they make the day-to-day drudgery of a City Carrier Assistant seem as glamorous and exciting as the life of a fashion model, minus the self-induced vomiting.
 But I intend to tell you the full, uncensored truth by exploring four of the biggest negatives you will encounter in your postal life.
-If there is to be any vomiting it will not be self-induced, but will be directly related to the nausea inducing subjects that I am going to talk about.
+If there is to be any vomiting it will not be self-induced but will be directly related to the nausea-inducing subjects that I am going to talk about.

 What do I know about the weather?
-I live in Southern California, where if it dips below 50 degrees we bundle up like Eskimos and chop down our palm trees for firewood.
-But I do communicate with other letter carriers across the country via social media, and let me tell you folks—outside of California and Florida it's damn cold out there.
+I live in Southern California, where if it dips below 50 degrees, we bundle up and chop down our palm trees for firewood.
+But I do communicate with other letter carriers across the country via social media, and let me tell you, folks—outside of California and Florida, it's damn cold out there.
 I can't tell you anything about this from personal experience, but good luck trying to deliver the mail when your crisp digits are all bundled up in thick padded gloves and you are slipping and sliding on the snow and ice.

-Don't try to complain about the weather to your supervisor, because he doesn't care.
-Yes, maybe right now he's dry and comfortable sitting behind his desk, ordering you out into the cold and rain, but chances are he paid his dues at some point and he doesn't want to hear about your problems.
+Don't try to complain about the weather to your supervisor because they don't care.
+Yes, maybe right now they're dry and comfortable sitting behind their desk, ordering you out into the cold and rain, but chances are, they paid their dues at some point, and they don't want to hear about your problems.
 Don't whine about the weather to the other carriers either.
 They've been dealing with it for years and somehow survived to old age, and there's no reason why a young crybaby like you can't keep your mouth shut and get to work.

 Perhaps I am making light of the situation, but nighttime mail delivery can have serious, lethal consequences.
 This is the reason I am dedicating this post to Tyson Jerome Burnett, a letter carrier who was shot and killed in Cheverly, Maryland on November 23rd while delivering mail in the darkness.
 Tyson was a CCA who was delivering on an unfamiliar route.
 To add insult to this lethal injury, Tyson had previously been a THE making $22 dollars an hour, but at the time of his death had already undergone the forced conversion to CCA at the greatly reduced hourly wage of $16.
 Tyson's fate is sad proof of the pitifully inadequate compensation given to postal employees who often risk their lives in appalling working conditions.

-Tyson is not the only victim of a lethal night time encounter this year.
-On December 20th a Boston area letter carrier was shot during a robbery attempt that took place shortly before 7 pm, a good two hours after sunset.
-During the robbery the letter carrier was also bludgeoned in the forehead with the handgun.
-Fortunately this postal worker got away with his life, unlike Tyson who was not so fortunate.
+Tyson was not the only victim of a lethal night-time encounter that year.
+On December 20th, a Boston-area letter carrier was shot during a robbery attempt that took place shortly before 7 p.m.—a good two hours after sunset.
+During the robbery, the letter carrier was also bludgeoned in the forehead with a handgun.
+Fortunately, this postal worker got away with his life, unlike Tyson who was not so fortunate.